ibm-cloud-docs/ContinuousDelivery/devsecops-cd-pipeline.md

 ## Collect evidence summary
 {: #cd-devsecops-pipeline-collect}

 An evidence summary is created from all of the evidence that was created during the relevant build that led to a deployment.
 Evidence that is created during the deployment itself is also added to the summary.
-The evidence summary is added to the change request's description and is used by the Fortress Integration.
+The evidence summary is added to the change request's description.

 ## Prepare and create change request
 {: #cd-devsecops-pipeline-prepcr}